Why you can trust The Zebra

 If you want to save, consider purchasing your renters and car insurance policies from the same company.
 Bundling auto and renters insurance in Virginia can lead to substantial savings on your auto insurance bill.
 In fact, bundling policies in Virginia leads to a yearly discount of $38.

 Many landlords require renters insurance when signing your lease.
 However, the coverage is highly recommended anyway as it offers many protections to you and your belongings.

-In Vermont, renters insurance provides liability coverage, medical payments to others, property protection, and temporary housing should your home be made uninhabitable.
+In Virginia, renters insurance provides liability coverage, medical payments to others, property protection, and temporary housing should your home be made uninhabitable.
 Each renters insurance company may have different levels of coverage, so it's important to shop around to find the policy that is right for you.

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.